 Please avoid leaving your child to dance in their school uniform by sending them to school with a change of clothes.

-We recommend comfortable clothes such as t-shirts, leggings & tracksuit bottoms as the best options.
-No special footwear required as dancing feet are best left bare!
+We recommend comfortable clothes such as t-shirts and leggings or tracksuit bottoms.
+Students can also wear a leotard and leggings.
+No special footwear is required as dancing feet are best left bare!

 Who will be teaching?